tartansandal/tartansandal.github.io/_drafts/github-pages-on-fedora.md

 [GitHub Pages with Jekyll]: https://help.github.com/en/github/working-with-github-pages/setting-up-a-github-pages-site-with-jekyll
 [Jekyll Docs]: https://jekyllrb.com/docs/

-## Installing and running Jekyll locally
+## Installing Jekyll on Fedora 31

-There were a number of installation guides available, including a [GitHub Guide] and a [Jekyll Guide].
+I found a number of Jekyll installation guides, including a [GitHub Guide] and a [Jekyll Guide].
 Unfortunately these guides do not strictly agree, so some research and experimentation was required to find the best path forward.
-There were also some Fedora specific wrinkles with [Ruby], [RubyGems], and [Bundler] that I needed to sort out.
+In particular, there were some Fedora specific wrinkles with [Ruby], [RubyGems], and [Bundler] that I needed to sort out first.

 [GitHub Guide]: https://help.github.com/en/github/working-with-github-pages/testing-your-github-pages-site-locally-with-jekyll
 [Jekyll Guide]: https://jekyllrb.com/docs/installation/other-linux/